-Transferring between colleges is a decision that many students face at some point in their academic career.
-In fact, about 37.2 percent of college students transfer at least once within six years.
-The reasons why students transfer colleges vary based on the student’s situation.
+Transferring to another college or university is a decision that many students face at some point in their academic careers.
+In fact, about 37.2% of college students transfer at least one time.
+Students may transfer for a variety of reasons like saving money on tuition or changing their degree of study.

 Before you transfer schools, you should understand how the process works.
 Regardless of your current situation, this article will guide you through the college transfer process.

-You can transfer between colleges in a few easy steps:
+You can transfer to another college or university in a few easy steps:

 - Identify why you want to transfer

-- Discuss your plans with your academic advisor
+- Discuss your plans with your college’s academic advisor

 - Determine if all your credits are transferable